-Janitrol Aircraft Division Surface Combustion Corporation 4200 Surface Drive Columbus 4, Ohio washington countdown will not be until October, probably during the second week.
+Janitrol Aircraft Division Surface Combustion Corporation 4200 Surface Drive Columbus 4, Ohio the missile week washington countdown will not be until October, probably during the second week.
 The missile in the gantry now is for testing ground service equipment, and is not a launchable bird.